Rachel Marie Blasingame was a straight

 part in ending her life.

 The Rachel Blasingame Scholarship Fund, a 501(c)3 non-profit organization, was created to assist deserving High School Seniors in meeting tuition requirements at Abilene Christian University.
 Each spring, a golf tournament is held to provide funds for the scholarship program.
-To date, these efforts have raised over $160,000 and assisted 142 freshman to attend ACU in the 11 years since Rachelís passing.
+To date, these efforts have provided $170,000 in scholarships and assisted 145 freshman to attend ACU in the 12 years since Rachelís passing.
 Her spirit continues to live on by fulfilling college dreams for others.

 Rachel with Tabitha Leonard